somerek/education/task_4/README.md

 C:\Users\admin\28\task_4>
 ```
 # Task 4.3
 * Create a serviceAccount sa-namespace-admin.
 Grant full rights to namespace default.
-Create context, authorize using the created sa, check accesses.## Solution
+Create context, authorize using the created sa, check accesses.
 ## Solution
 You need to run the bat script
 ```bash